 3 Core Features of OpenShift 4 Cluster Management: Fedora CoreOS, cri-o and MachineSet API

-Illustration of a person working on a laptop while sitting in a deck chair on the beach, with a shipping container falling off a distant cargo ship in the background.
-Illustration of a person working on a laptop while sitting in a deck chair on the beach, with a shipping container falling off a distant cargo ship in the background.
+Illustration of a person with sunglasses working on a laptop while sitting in a deck chair at the beach, with a cargo ship in the background, and a container falling into the sea.
+Illustration of a person with sunglasses working on a laptop while sitting in a deck chair at the beach, with a cargo ship in the background, and a container falling into the sea.

 This article is the second part of our OpenShift/OKD Course.
 In the previous chapter, we've installed a new cluster.
 We saw the new openshift-installer, which is a huge step forward, compared to the old Ansible-based installation method of OpenShift 3.